 At Flipkart, employees who were finding work-from-home challenging have started visiting the office on an “as needed” basis.
 They have to book the workstation before visiting, and desks are labeled to prevent cross-usage.
 Deloitte India is also following the same model of hybrid work, letting employees be in office as per need.

 The prominent coworking provider WeWork has also resumed operations, with strict distancing and sanitation measures in place.

 Google has settled for letting its 200,000 employees continue working from home until mid of 2021.

 After observing various hybrid and remote work models, it’s still hard to tell what kind of solution will benefit everyone.
-Therefore, I came up with a set of steps that most people can take in order to plan for the Hybrid Work environment.
+Therefore, I came up with a set of steps that most people can take to plan for the hybrid Work environment.
 Follow along.